 Systems and Data Strategy (SDS) Track

-Responsible for developing and executing technical strategies for the new enterprise resource planning system.
+Responsible for developing and executing technical strategies for the new financial management solution (FMS).

 Business Process Standardization (BPS) Track